Sandia Pueblo: Antiquity

-The Pueblo culture developed from 700–1100, characterized by its distinctive religious beliefs and practices and a large growth in population.
+The Pueblo culture developed from 700 to 1100, characterized by its distinctive religious beliefs and practices and a large growth in population.
 The period from 1100 to 1300 CE is known as the Great Pueblo Period, and is marked by cooperation between the Pueblo peoples and the communal Great Kiva ritual.
 The Sandia Pueblo has resided in its current location since the 14th century, when they comprised over 20 pueblos.
 They were a thriving community, numbering 3,000 at the time of the arrival of Coronado in 1539 (in the Pueblo IV Era).

 Encounter with Westerners and life under New Spain

 Spanish conquistador Francisco Vásquez de Coronado "discovered" the Pueblo of Sandía in 1539 while on an expedition to discover the Seven Cities of Cíbola.

 In 1610, Fray Esteban de Perea arrived.
 A descendant of a distinguished Spanish family, he was Guardian, Commissary, and Custodian of the friars in New Mexico, and was responsible for the implementation of the Inquisition in the territories under his authority.

 In 1617 the area became home to the seat of the Mission of San Francisco.
 The Spanish exacted tribute and enslaved members of the Sandía Pueblo people for labor in the building of churches and in Mexican mines.
-As a result of the resentment against this abuse, the Sandía, who had already offered sanctuary for Zía and Jémez rebels, were one of the pueblos involved in the August 10, 1680 Popé-led Pueblo Revolt against Spanish rule that drove the Spanish from the region until its reconquest by Diego de Vargas in 1692.
-They did not find freedom, however, as Popé and his successor Luis Tupatú exacted as heavy a tribute as the Spanish and the raiding tribes had.
+As a result of the resentment against this abuse, the Sandía, who had already offered sanctuary for Zía and Jémez rebels, were one of the pueblos involved in the August 10, 1680 Po'pay-led Pueblo Revolt against Spanish rule that drove the Spanish from the region until its reconquest by Diego de Vargas in 1692.
+They did not find freedom, however, as Po'pay and his successor Luis Tupatú exacted as heavy a tribute as the Spanish and the raiding tribes had.
 By way of punishment for their insurrection, then governor of the territory, Antonio de Otermín, ordered the village, which by that time had been abandoned, burned on August 26.
 Having fled to neighboring Hopi lands, the rectory at Sandía was left unprotected and was looted.

 The Sandía returned after each Spanish attack, with the 441 surviving Sandía resettling permanently in November 1742.
 In 1762, Governor Tomás Cachupín ordered the rebuilding of Sandía Pueblo (although his concern was primarily the housing of the Hopi who had found refuge there) as a buffer between the settlement at Albuquerque and the raids of the semi-nomadic Navajo and Apache.
 As a result, Sandía was raided continuously, the most deadly of such events occurring in 1775 when a Comanche raid killed thirty.
 The Hopi suffered the brunt of the attack as a result of their segregation from the Sandía, which has minimized their influence in the Pueblo.
 As a result of wars with Spanish conquistadors and raids from neighboring indigenous nations, the Sandía Pueblo diminished, numbering 350 by 1748, and dwindling to 74 by 1900.